 You have no items in your shopping cart.

 Ginger root, the rhizome of the ginger plant is widely used as a spice and in folk medicine.
-It is native to Southeast Asia, where cuisine features this spice widley.
+It is native to Southeast Asia, where cuisine features this spice widely.
 Ginger root has been renowned for centuries in many parts of the world.
-It is prized for its medical, culinary and aromatic properties.
-The root of the ginger plant can be consumed fresh, powdered, dried as a spice, as a juice or in oil form.
-Historically Ginger has a long tradition of its many healing abilities, therapeutic properties and medicinal benefits.
+It is prized for its medical, culinary, and aromatic properties.
+The root of the ginger plant can be consumed fresh, powdered, dried as a spice, as a juice, or in oil form.
+Historically Ginger has a long tradition of its many healing abilities, therapeutic properties, and medicinal benefits.

 Use freshly boiled hot water.
 For maximum benefit leave tea bag in cup, gently squeeze to release any remaining extract.
 Enjoy this tea warm or iced.
 Add honey or sweetener if needed.